| |

 Do you have more great ideas for practicing kindness with kids and teaching them how to show empathy?
 Share your own tips and random acts of kindness in the comments.

-Pin These Kindness Ideas and Activities for Later
+Kindness Ideas and Activities

 Studies have shown that you will also love the following ideas if you like them.
 I have pulled them together for you right here!